 Hell – original title: 地獄 Jigoku and also known as Japanese Hell – is a 1999 Japanese horror feature film written and directed by Teruo Ishii.
 It is a loose remake of the 1960 film of the same title.
 The movie stars Mutsumi Fujita, Hisayoshi Hirayama, Michiko Maeda, Yôko Satomi, Kenpachirô Satsuma, Kinako Satô, Ryûji Takasaki, Tetsurô Tanba.

-‘At this point in his career Ishii was working totally independently on absolute shoestring budgets, so the painfully bad special effects, set design, and acting provide a comic counterpoint to all of the severed limbs […] There are many out there who’ll take Jigoku as an opportunity to spend a night laughing out loud at a bad B-movie…’ Chris Magee, J-Film Pow Wow
+‘At this point in his career Ishii was working totally independently on absolute shoestring budgets, so the painfully bad special effects, set design, and acting provides a comic counterpoint to all of the severed limbs […] There are many out there who’ll take Jigoku as an opportunity to spend a night laughing out loud at a bad B-movie…’ J-Film Pow Wow

 ‘Unlike in 1960, we quickly move to Hell early in the film – but it’s a tiny set with painted walls, a handful of extras, and only a few demons with inexpressive masks on – the monsters look more like 1960s Ultraman cast-offs.
 Also, the gore looks unconvincing and home-made.’
 Black HoleMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
 We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
 If you do block ads please consider making a small donation to our running costs instead.
 We'd really appreciate it.
 Thank you.
 As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.